ILYMUN/gatsby-website/content/pages/dress.md

 ---
-type: "plain"
+type: plain
 path: "/dress"

-title: "Dressing"
+title: Dressing

 ---

-During ILYMUN, delegates and members of the organizing team are expected to have a professional attitude.
+During ILYMUN, delegates and members of the organising team are expected to have a professional attitude.
 This should reflect in their clothing.

 Attendees are requested to wear appropriate attire.
 Here is some inspiration on what to wear:

-> Clothes are never a frivolity: they always mean something.
+> _Clothes mean nothing until someone lives in them._
 >
-> ~James Laver
+> \~ _Marc Jacobs_

 ![](/ilymun-website/static/media/dresscode.ab5d389e.jpg)